South Dakota Court Records

 Per SDCL 23A–3–27, eligible parties may continue the process for expungement by filing a motion to expunge with the Clerk of Court that had, or would have had, jurisdiction over the criminal case.
 As South Dakota considers a motion to expunge as a civil filing, the individual must pay the applicable filing fee of $70.00.
 Otherwise, he or she may be able to obtain a waiver from the Clerk of Courts.
 Following the filing, the court shall schedule a hearing date for the expungement proceedings.

-Meanwhile, section 23A–3–28 of South Dakota Codified Laws requires that the petitioner serve the motion to the prosecuting attorney’s office.
+Meanwhile, section 23A–3–28 of the South Dakota Codified Laws requires that the petitioner serve the motion to the prosecuting attorney’s office.
 Petitioners are typically advised to complete the service of process at least 14 days before the hearing date.
 The court shall waive the expungement proceedings if the petitioner, prosecuting attorney, and victim unequivocally consent to waive the hearing.
 Nevertheless, the presiding judge shall consider several factors and the reason for filing the motion before making a decision.
 If the judge grants the motion, the court shall send a nonpublic record of the disposition to the Division of Criminal Investigation.
 The court order shall describe the specific record(s) that the agency must expunge.

 What Crimes Can Be Sealed or Expunged in South Dakota?